Improved null proportion estimators for multiple discrete tests with plug-in FDR control: A general result for plug-in estimators

-Accordingly we define the class of estimators $\mathcal{F}_0$ as
+Accordingly, we define the class of estimators $\mathcal{F}_0$ as

-where $\nu(g)= \E g(U)$ for any $g \in \mathcal{G}$ with $U \sim \unifrv[0,1]$ (for brevity we sometimes omit the $g$ in $\nu$ when there is no ambiguity concerning the function $g$).
+where $\nu(g)= \E [g(U)]$ for any $g \in \mathcal{G}$ with $U \sim \unifrv[0,1]$ (for brevity we sometimes omit the $g$ in $\nu$ when there is no ambiguity concerning the function $g$).
 The class $\mathcal{F}_0$ contains the classical estimator $\mStorey$ \eqref{def:m0:Storey} by taking $g(u)=\ind{u>\lambda}$ and $\nu=1-\lambda$.
 It also contains a slightly modified version $\mPCNew$ of the classical estimator $\mPCOrig$ \eqref{def:m0:PC:2006} obtained from taking $g(u)=u$ with $\nu=1/2$, i.e.

-In Section~\ref{sec:example:homogeneous} we will introduce some additional estimators and discuss $\mPCNew$ in more detail. {The rationale behind the definitions of the classes $\mathcal{G}$ and $\mathcal{F}_0$ is two-fold.
-Requiring that $g$ is non-decreasing ensures that $\widehat{m}_0$ is coordinatewise non-decreasing, allowing us to apply Theorem \ref{thm:IMC}.
+{See ~\ref{appendix:ssec:ComparePCNew:PCZZD} for more details on $\mPCNew$.} {The rationale behind the definitions of the classes $\mathcal{G}$ and $\mathcal{F}_0$ is two-fold.
+Requiring that $g$ is non-decreasing ensures that $\widehat{m}_0$ is coordinatewise non-decreasing, allowing us to apply Theorem~\ref{thm:IMC}.
 The quantity $g(p_i)/\nu$ can be interpreted as the (local) contribution of $p_i$ to the estimate of $m_0$.
 If we expect large $p$-values to provide evidence for null hypotheses, then it seems reasonable to require $g$ to be non-decreasing.
-Rescaling $g(p_i)$ by $\nu= \E g(U)$ is a simple way of ensuring that $\sum_{i=1}^m g(p_i)/\nu$ is conservatively biased in the sense that $\E(\sum_{i=1}^m g(p_i)/\nu)\ge m_0$ in any constellation of null and alternative hypotheses.
+Rescaling $g(p_i)$ by $\nu= \E [g(U)]$ is a simple way of ensuring that $\sum_{i=1}^m g(p_i)/\nu$ is conservatively biased in the sense that $\E(\sum_{i=1}^m g(p_i)/\nu)\ge m_0$ in any constellation of null and alternative hypotheses.
 This type of conservativeness may however not be strong enough for plug-in control.
-As our main result -- Proposition \ref{prop:plugin:control:general:g} below -- shows, simply adding $1/\nu$ as a 'safety margin' to the above estimate is enough for ensuring plug-in FDR control.}\\ {In some situations $p$-values under the null may be heterogeneous, i.e. the $p$-values may have different distributions under the null, so that using an individual transformation for each $p$-value may be helpful.
+As our main result -- Proposition~\ref{prop:plugin:control:general:g} below -- shows, simply adding $1/\nu$ as a 'safety margin' to the above estimate is enough for ensuring plug-in FDR control.}\\ {In the analysis of multiple discrete tests, the $p$-values under the null may be heterogeneous, i.e. the $p$-values may have different distributions under the null, so that using an individual transformation for each $p$-value will prove to be useful.
 To this end, we introduce the following richer and more flexible class of estimators. }